PierreSchwang/MyPaste/README.md

 MyPaste is an open-source paste server written in NodeJS using express, the twig template engine and TypeScript.

 ## Todo
- + Install Page
 + Authentication Integration
    + User-Management
    + Password hashing
 + Multiple Paste-Storage-Systems (Priority is File-System)
- + View / Create Pastes
++ View / Create Pastes ✓
 + Encrypt / secure pastes (with password)

  # Development
  To use MyPaste, NodeJS and Git must be installed on the system.